cb-geo/lem-doc/postprocessing/postprocessing.md

 * Lattice Element Method (LEM) exports forces, displacements, broken lattices as compressed binary VTP files, which can be visualised using [ParaView](http://www.paraview.org/) or [Visit](https://wci.llnl.gov/simulation/computer-codes/visit/).

-* A summary statistics for the test is experted at every step to a SQLite database.
+* A summary statistics for the test is exported at every step to a SQLite database.
 Each analysis has a unique id (uuid), type of analysis and a time stamp.
 To view the uuid of analysis: `sqlite3 ./stats.db "select * from Analyses";`.

 ```
 id|type|timestamp